Contract-based hierarchical control using predictive feasibility value functions: Contract-based hierarchical control

-By appropriately selecting the weight factor $w_{\xi} \in \mathbb{R}_{\geq 0}$, the optimal input sequence derived from the soft-constrained \gls{MPC} problem can be made identical to that of the hard-constrained \gls{MPC} problem for initial states and reference trajectories where the latter is feasible, resulting in $\xi_{l|k}^{*} = 0$ for all $l \in \{0,\ldots,N(k)-1\}$, see, e.g.,~\cite{kerrigan2000soft} for further details.
+By selecting a sufficiently large weight factor $w_{\xi}$, the soft-constrained \gls{MPC} problem yields an optimal input sequence identical to that of its hard-constrained counterpart, provided the latter is feasible, resulting in $\xi_{l|k}^{*} = 0$ for all $l \in \{0,\ldots,N(k)-1\}$, see, e.g.,~\cite{kerrigan2000soft} for further details.
 Additionally, the soft-constrained \gls{MPC} problem remains feasible for states where the hard-constrained \gls{MPC} problem is infeasible, due to the relaxation of state constraints, leading to $\xi_{l|k}^{*} > 0$ for some $l \in \{0,\ldots,N(k)-1\}$.
 Given the state $x(k)$ and the reference $r^{\mathrm{H},*}_{\cdot|k_{\mathrm{H}}}$, the soft-constrained \gls{MPC} problem \eqref{eq:soft_constrained_mpc} is solved online to obtain the optimal input sequence $u_{\cdot|k}^{*}$ and the corresponding slack variable sequence $\xi_{\cdot|k}^{*}$.
 The first input $u_{0|k}^{*}$ is applied to the system~\eqref{eq:system}.

 As detailed in the next section, the soft-constrained formulation allows to identify infeasible state and reference combinations through the optimal slack variables, which serves as a basis for the desired contract $h_{\mathrm{C}}$.